yuanyuanhu96/Potfolio-Archive/_posts/2017-06-08-eating-flow.md

 ---
 ![Git Bash](/EatingFlow-img/EatingFlow-img-01.jpg)
 ## Eating information
 The diet is a culture which is not just food, but also includes the associated activities during the process of diet.
-The eating utensils, food activities, catering and entertainment, and dietary exchanges, etc. in traditional culture are very rich, among which people enjoy the process and the exchange of people.
-However, today's advanced IT and fast-paced culture has changed our lives greatly.
+The eating utensils, food activities, catering and entertainment, and dietary exchanges, in traditional culture are very rich, among which people enjoy the process and the exchange of people.
+However, today's advanced IT and fast-paced culture has changed our lives greatly, including our diet culture.
 ![Git Bash](/EatingFlow-img/EatingFlow-img-02.jpg)
-Many people view too much negative impact of the develop- ment of technology on our lives, and they think technology and nature are opposite; on the other hand, Kenya Hara in Japan Aichi World Expo put forward technology may not necessarily be opposite to the nature.
+Many people view too much negative impact of the development of technology on our lives, and they think technology and nature are opposite; on the other hand, Kenya Hara in Japan Aichi World Expo put forward technology may not necessarily be opposite to the nature.
 This theme is to explore the relation- ship between technology and people through diet.
 This is a product, but I hope to stimulate people's thinking through exploring the new eating behavior.
 ## Final works
 ![Git Bash](/EatingFlow-img/EatingFlow-img-03.jpg)
 ![Git Bash](/EatingFlow-img/EatingFlow-img-04.jpg)